'The tumour is gone': Kira's US op success

 Now her mum Aud has revealed the 14-year-old's tumour is gone.

-She said in a social media post last night: "A post op meeting with our New York surgeon took place at 18:45 here and confirmed that all her tumour was taken out successfully after 6.75 hours of surgery.
+In a social media post, Aud revealed: "A post op meeting with our New York surgeon took place at 18:45 here and confirmed that all her tumour was taken out successfully after 6.75 hours of surgery.

 "A follow-up scan will take place to clarify this news and more treatment will be put in place to deal with any remaining microscopic cells that could be hanging around.